-1. Health Adaptation Plan on Air Pollution-related illnesses
+Health Action Plan on Air Pollution Related Diseases

 Air pollution is a major environmental risk to health.
 The formation, transport and dispersion of many air pollutants is determined partly by climate and weather factors such as temperature, humidity, wind, storms, droughts, precipitation and partly by human activities known to produce various air pollutants.
 It is thus logical to assume that climate change will influence the dynamics of air pollution.
-By reducing air pollution levels, states can reduce the burden of disease from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma^{29,30}.
+By reducing air pollution levels, states can reduce the burden of disease from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma.

-Two major types of Air Pollution:
+Two major types of Air Pollution